wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 ## How to Go to the Usage Summary Dashboard?

-You can navigate to the Usage Summary dashboard to get an overview of the ingested and scanned rates over a certain billing period.
+You can navigate to the Usage Summary dashboard to get an overview of the ingested and scanned rates over a certain [billing period](glossary.html#b).
 You can go up to 2 years back in time.

 1. Log in to your Wavefront instance.

+2. Navigate to the usage portal.

-2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage and Subscriptions**.
+    - If you are a Super Admin user, from the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage and Subscriptions**.
+    - If you are not a Super Admin user, from the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal**.

    The **Usage Summary** tab opens.
 This tab contains the dashboard with an overview of the ingested and scanned rates.
-3. From the **Billing Month** drop-down menu, select the <a href="glossary.html#b">billing period</a> you are interested in.
+3. From the **Billing Month** drop-down menu, select the billing period you are interested in.

 ## Understand the Data